JoseJuan98/statistical-rethinking/Chapter1_Notes.md

     * Models are not hypothesis
     * Data measurements matters
 * "Science advances by falsifying hypotheses", Karl Popper.
-It's common among scientists but not among philosophers of science, it's false (as proven before), but it helps to open the eyes to know how statistics works.
+It's common among scientists but not among philosophers of science,but it doesn't work, but it helps to open the eyes to know how statistics works.
 * Statistical models expresses associations among variables, so to make one it's needed to derive the expected frequency distribution of some quantity - "statistics" - from the casual model.
+* Models purposes: designing inquiry, extraction information from data, and making predictions.
+    * Bayesian data analysis
+    * Model comparison
+    * Multilevel analysis
-*
+    * Grpachical causal models